awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

      --engine-mode multimaster
 ```

  After you create the multi\-master cluster, add a second DB instance to it by following the procedure in [Adding Aurora Replicas to a DB cluster](aurora-replicas-adding.md)\.
-Use the same AWS instance class for all DB instances within the multi\-master cluster\.

 ### RDS API<a name="aurora-multi-master-creating.api"></a>

  To create a multi\-master cluster with the RDS API, run the [CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) operation\.
 Specify the value `multimaster` for the `EngineMode` parameter\.
 For the general procedure to create an Aurora cluster, see [Creating a DB cluster](Aurora.CreateInstance.md#Aurora.CreateInstance.Creating)\.

  After you create the multi\-master cluster, add two DB instances to it by following the procedure in [Adding Aurora Replicas to a DB cluster](aurora-replicas-adding.md)\.
-Use the same AWS instance class for all DB instances within the multi\-master cluster\.

 ### Adding a DB instance to a multi\-master cluster<a name="aurora-multi-master-add-instance"></a>

  You need more than one DB instance to see the benefits of a multi\-master cluster\.
-After you create the first instance, you can create other DB instances, up to a maximum of four DB instances, using the procedures from [Adding Aurora Replicas to a DB cluster](aurora-replicas-adding.md)\.
+After you create the first instance, you can create other DB instances, up to a maximum of four DB instances\.
 The difference for multi\-master clusters is that the new DB instances all have read/write capability instead of being read\-only Aurora Replicas\.
-Use the same AWS instance class for all DB instances within the multi\-master cluster\.

 ## Managing Aurora multi\-master clusters<a name="aurora-multi-master-managing"></a>